10 Signs You Are Emotionally Drained And Exhausted

 10. Your mind is filled with negative thoughts about your work.

 One of the side effects of constant stress is repetitive thinking.
 Your mind latches on to all of the worries, frustrations, and anger, and it loops over and over again to the point that you can't stop thinking about it.

 You go to bed thinking about your work problems.
 You might wake up in the middle of the night thinking about them, and they are the first thing that comes to mind when you get up in the morning.

 All of this ruminating makes you so distracted, it's hard to focus on the tasks you should be working on.

 Are any of these signs familiar to you?
 Do you think you might be emotionally exhausted at work?
-If so, here are some important questions to ask yourself to help you figure out a game plan for change.

 If the situation is temporary, then perhaps you can wait it out and let your family and friends know that you need extra support during this time.

 3. Practice Saying “No”

 If you take on more projects than you are able to handle, think about ways you can kindly but firmly say “No” to requests.
 Be realistic about how much time each of your tasks or projects take, and communicate that to your boss, clients, and employees.
 It doesn't serve anyone for you to exhaust yourself trying to be superman or woman.

 4. Find a Professional Coach or Therapist